Broiler Chickens (meat) for Sale

 They love it!

 This photo shows the past path of a chicken tractor.
-The chicken tractor gets move every day or so (with the chickens in it).
+The chicken tractor gets moved every day or so (with the chickens in it).
 This method provides the birds with a fresh, clean environment to help prevent disease.
 The most recent location is always "eaten down" and has fresh chicken droppings.
 About a week after the chicken tractor has been moved from a location, the grass recovers very nicely.
 Incredible actually!
 Chicken manure is a great organic grass fertilizer!

 We use collored leg bands to track the age of our birds.